Reading: Applied Part 2. Specification Defect Diagnostics

 qwen -p "Read @specs/appointment-latency-fixed.yaml and @validation.md.

-Replay phases specify/plan/tasks/implement as review: what passes,
+Replay the specify/plan/tasks/implement phases as a review: what passes,

 --approval-mode plan \